Skip to main content

 Frequently Asked Questions

-Total Chaos is a role playing game with mystery and post-apocalyptic themes.
+Total Chaos is a role playing shooter game with horror, mystery and post-apocalyptic themes.
+Common tags for Total Chaos include first-person, indie, surreal, psychological, exploration and others.

 Total Chaos is available on PC and Windows.